WWE Rumors: Jason Jordan Might Have To Retire As Injury Is ‘A Lot Worse’ Than Expected, Per ‘PWInsider’

-The last time Jason Jordan was in a WWE ring, he appeared to be primed for some significant character development, as many were expecting him to turn heel and feud with Seth Rollins while establishing himself in storyline as the entitled son of Monday Night Raw general manager Kurt Angle.
-That was more than seven months ago, and with Jordan still sidelined with a neck injury, there’s a possibility that he might have to retire from wrestling at a very young age, as his injury is reportedly “a lot worse” than originally thought.
+The last time Jason Jordan was in a WWE ring, he appeared to be primed for some significant character development.
+Many were expecting him to turn heel and feud with Seth Rollins while establishing himself in storyline as the entitled son of Monday Night Raw general manager Kurt Angle.
+That was more than seven months ago, and with Jordan still sidelined with a neck injury, there’s a possibility that he might have to retire from wrestling at a very young age.
+It seems that his injury is reportedly “a lot worse” than originally thought.

 In a members’ only update provided earlier this week by PWInsider, Mike Johnson said that there doesn’t appear to be a tentative timeline for when Jordan would be able to return to the ring, “if at all.”
 As quoted by WrestlingNews.co, Jordan’s injury seems to be “a lot worse than they thought it was going to be,” due to the sensitive nature of the neck.